Variety of power sums and divisors in the moduli space of cubic fourfolds: Introduction

 \end{theorem} This theorem cannot be proved locally (in the usual topology), because the two variations of Hodge structures have the same shape and we have no description of the periods of $VSP(F,10)$: it is even not clear how its holomorphic $2$-form is constructed.
 In fact, by the general theory of the period map, there exists locally near a general point of the moduli space of cubic fourfolds and up to a local change of holomorphic coordinates, an isomorphism between the complex variations of Hodge structure on $H^4(F,\CC)_{prim}$ and $H^2(VSP(F,10),\CC)_{prim}$.
 Indeed, by the work of Beauville and Donagi, we know that the variation of Hodge structure on $H^4(F,\CC)_{prim}$ is isomorphic (with a shift of degree) to the variation of Hodge structure on $H^2_{prim}$ of the corresponding family of varieties of lines, hence in particular this is (up to a shift of degree) a complete variation of polarized Hodge structures of weight $2$ with Hodge numbers $h^{2,0}=1$, $h^{1,1}_{prim}=20$.
 The same is true for the variation of Hodge structure on $H^2(VSP(F,10),\CC)_{prim}$ once one knows that the family of $VSP$'s is locally universal at the general point, which is equivalent to saying that the deformations of $VSP(F,10)$ induced by the deformations of $F$ have $20$ parameters, this last fact being easy to prove.
 Hence both complex variations of Hodge structures are given (locally near a general point in the usual topology) by an open holomorphic embedding into a quadric in $\PP^{21}$, and thus they are locally isomorphic since a quadric is a homogeneous space.

-Notice that if we consider plane sextic curves instead of cubic fourfolds, then we are faced to an analogous situation, namely we can associate naturally to a plane sextic curve $C$ two $K3$ surfaces, the first one being the double cover of $\PP^2$ ramified along $C$, and the other one being the variety of power sums $VSP(C,10)$, which has been proved by Mukai \cite{Muk} to be a smooth $K3$ surface for general $C$ (see also \cite{dolgachev}).
+Notice that if we consider plane sextic curves instead of cubic fourfolds, then we are faced with an analogous situation, namely we can associate naturally to a plane sextic curve $C$ two $K3$ surfaces, the first one being the double cover of $\PP^2$ ramified along $C$, and the other one being the variety of power sums $VSP(C,10)$, which has been proved by Mukai \cite{Muk} to be a smooth $K3$ surface for general $C$ (see also \cite{dolgachev}).

-Theorem \ref{main} will be obtained as a consequence of the following construction which relates the Mukai construction for plane sextics to the Iliev-Ranestad construction for cubic fourfolds.
-This involves the introduction of the closed algebraic subset, which we will prove to be a divisor $D_{V-ap}$, of the moduli space of the cubic $F$, parameterizing cubic fourfolds apolar to a Veronese surface that we now introduce in more detail.
+Theorem \ref{main} will be obtained as a consequence of the following construction which relates the Mukai construction for plane sextic curves to the Iliev-Ranestad construction for cubic fourfolds.
+This involves the introduction of the closed algebraic subset of the moduli space of the cubic $F$ parameterizing cubic fourfolds apolar to a Veronese surface.
+This subset, which we will prove to be a divisor $D_{V-ap}$, will now be introduced in more detail.

 Let $W$ be a $3$-dimensional vector space, and $V:=S^2W$, which is a 6-dimensional vector space.
 There is a natural map

 which is dual to the multiplication map

 If $a\in W$, we have